wur-bioinformatics/introduction-to-bioinformatics/week5.md

 part of the story: the expression of genes and proteins and their interactions in processes within and between cells govern how cells and organisms behave.
-This led to research in functional genomics and systems biology, for which computational data analysis of other -omics level data became indispensable.
+This led to research in functional genomics and systems biology, for which computational data analysis of other omics level data became indispensable.

 Below, genomics will first be introduced along with the most relevant